Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 • Checking load often to be sure the load remains intact and hasn’t been tampered with

-Specifically, a D.O.D. driver’s role might involve working closely with management and mechanics to ensure that vehicles are maintained and operations run smoothly.
+A driver’s role might involve working closely with management and equipment mechanics to make sure that vehicles are well maintained and operations run smoothly.

 How Much Do D.O.D.
 Drivers Earn?